rendner/jhexviewer/README.md

 - Drag'n'Drop to load files
 - Context menus
 - Styleable row layout
+  - insets
   - padding and spacing between bytes
   - byte grouping
     - display 1, 2, 4, 8 or 16 bytes as columns
 - Styleable row rendering
-  - use alternating background colors
+  - use alternating colors
   - render certain bytes in different colors to highlight them
+  - overwrite rendering of the background
+  - overwrite rendering of the foreground
 - Styleable highlighter
   - use different highlighters to mark ranges of bytes
   - overwrite the selection highlighter
 - Custom themes
+  - create custom themes to adjust the look of the hex viewer
 - Custom Swing UI
 - Many entry points to overwrite certain functionalities
-  - painting of the areas (JHexViewer#setPaintRowsDelegate)
+  - painting of the areas (Area#setPainter)
+  - used colors (Area#setColorProvider)
+  - formatting of the displayed bytes and offset addresses (Area#setValueFormatter)
   - the caret (JHexViewer#setCaret)
   - the highlighter (JHexViewer#setHighlighter)
-  - the scroll behavior (JHexViewer#setScrollableDelegate)
-  - the row template factory (JHexViewer#.setRowTemplateFactory)
-  - formatting of the displayed bytes or offset addresses (JHexViewer#setOffsetFormatter)
   - ...